 - In one MAD article, no longer finding Uranus jokes funny is listed as a mark of maturity.

-- The ending for the first Austin Powers movie.
+- The ending for Austin Powers: International Man of Mystery.
 "That looks like Uranus!"

 - Just My Luck: